nadavtadelis/Reproducible_Metrics/README.md

 This is a work in progress attempting to provide a framework for a responsible and reproducible econometric paper.

 This repository holds all the material for "Reproducibility and Applied Econometrics - The Effect of Studying on Grades ".
-The main paper is [reproducible_metrics.pdf](https://github.com/nadavtadelis/Reproducible_Metrics/blob/master/reproducible_metrics.pdf) and all additional analaysis and intermediate steps can be found in the jupyter notebooks.
+The main paper is [reproducible_metrics.pdf](https://github.com/nadavtadelis/Reproducible_Metrics/blob/master/reproducible_metrics.pdf) and all additional analaysis and intermediate steps can be found in the Jupyter Notebooks.

 ## Required Installations